neo/marvin-bot/learnings.md

 - Request object to handle structural validations:
   - first pass at checking existence of key-value pairs
+  - handles passing of data to interactions

+- Response object:
+  - cherry-picks data that it needs to respond depending on delivery mechanism

 - Adapter object to provide a consistence interface to interaction:
   - provide necessary information to use case